-Canned sardines are incredibly beneficial for the heart, brain, nervous system, and metabolism, as they are rich in omega-3 fatty acids, high-quality protein, and vitamins D, E, and B. Additionally, their content of , phosphorus, potassium, and selenium helps strengthen bones, boost immunity, and stabilize .
+Canned sardines are incredibly good for the heart, brain, nervous system, and metabolism.
+They’re rich in omega-3 fatty acids, high-quality protein, and vitamins D, E, and B. They also contain phosphorus, potassium, and selenium, which support bone strength, immune function, and metabolic balance.
 When choosing sardines or tuna, opt for those packed in their own juice or oil with minimal salt.

 Ingredients: canned fish in its own juice or oil (sardines or tuna) – 1 can; round rice – 200 g; egg – 1; onion – 1; fresh dill – a few sprigs; salt and black pepper – to taste; breadcrumbs or flour – for coating; oil – for frying.